-4.11 GetUbetter
+5.11 GetUbetter

 GetUbetter app provide NHS Organisatons with new ways to support people with common MSK conditions via end-to-end digital injury support and condition management.

-You can find more information available on their website and view their iPLATO - Simplifying access to healthcare, globally.
+You can find more information available on their website and view their Privacy Notice directly using this link: getUbetter Privacy Policy iPLATO - Simplifying access to healthcare, globally.
 With roots in the UK and eyes on the future, iPLATO is building healthcare technology to improve the health of our communities, wherever we operate around the world.